mrocklin/thesis/conclusion.md

 #### Package Management

 Software is often packaged together in order to reduce the cost of configuration, build, and installation.
 As modern ecosystems develop more robust package managers this cost decreases, thus enabling finer granularity and increased modularity.
 Multi-lingual ecosystems without good standards on versioning can complicate this issue substantially.
 Package management and installation tools such as pip/easy_install (Python) and CRAN (R) have alleviated these problems for many novice users.
 They continue to break under more complex situations.
-Further development into this field is necessary before fine-grained modularity becomes possible.
+Further development into this field is necessary before wide-spread use of fine-grained modularity is possible.

 Analytics